jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 The difference between ```display: none;``` and ```visibility: hidden;``` is that hidden elements are not removed from the document flow, so will retain its physical space on the page.

 A common mistake when hiding content is to use ```opacity: 0;``` when the intention is to hide the content from everyone.
-Although this styling makes the content invisible visually, the content is still announced by screen readers and potentially focusable by the keyboard.
+Although this styling removes the content visually, it is still announced by screen readers and potentially focusable by the keyboard.

 ## Hiding content visually